How to add an iCloud email alias and keep your email address safe

 An iCloud email alias allows people to send email to your iCloud account without ever having to divulge your true email address.
-This not only helps secure your account against potential malicious users on the web, but you can also use aliases to signup for mailing lists and other miscellany — and kill them if the list turns into too much spam or junk.
+This not only helps secure your account against potential malicious users on the web, but you can also use aliases to signup for mailing lists and other miscellany — and delete them if the list turns into too much spam or junk.

 How to create and manage iCloud email aliases